blmayer/Maze/README.md

 ## Current work

-- Creating a graphical interface;
+- Creating a better encryption algorthm.

 ## To-do

 There are lots of things to do, the ones in my mind now are listed below.

+- Creating a graphical interface;
 - Support PUT, DELETE and UPDATE requests (I don't know what for);
 - Support wide characters;
 - Use encryption for logged in users; &